Prague is a city that is slightly similar to Budapest.

 Without a doubt it’s one of the most remarkable sites I’ve ever seen.

-Now that this extremely long post is finished it looks like a lot of stuff to try and see in 2 days.
+Now that this extremely long post is finished it looks like a lot of stuff to see in 2 days.

 Luckily almost everything is in a big circle and all pretty close to each other.

-If you can manage to see most of the sites on the first day then I totally recommend that 2nd day to be used as a day trip to Kutna Hora.
+If you can manage to see most of the sites on the first day then I’d recommend that 2nd day to be used as a day trip to Kutna Hora.

 I can’t express that enough.